-Tiny A-Frame Kitchen Before & After
+Tiny House A-Frame Kitchen Before & After

-We are beyond thrilled to be sharing our kitchen makeover with y’all today!
+We are beyond thrilled to be sharing our kitchen before & after makeover with y’all today!
 We made some small changes that we feel like created a big impact and feels a lot more like us.
-With Brandon’s love for woodworking and my desire for an open welcoming space to entertain friends our vision for this space came to life.
+With Brandon’s love for woodworking and my desire for an open welcoming space to entertain friends, our vision for this space came to life.
 We also wanted to preserve the “tiny charm” of our home and also be able to cook together with lots of counter space.
 We love cooking together.

 The above photo highlights the breakfast bar along with our tiny appliances and open shelving to make the space look and feel more open.
 When we bought our home the kitchen came with a huge fridge (the largest one on the market) a full size oven and stacked floor to ceiling cabinet work.
 Huge pieces all taking up so much room for a tiny home.
-So we ripped out the cabinets and replaced all the appliances with tiny ones, we even add in a dishwasher.
+So we ripped out the cabinets and replaced all the appliances with tiny ones, we even added in a dishwasher.
 We now have open shelving, which we LOVE.
 In all of our former homes (rentals) we used to always take off the cabinet doors so we could have open shelving, its just something both of us have always enjoyed.
 It now feels like a European restaurant and we love being able to display some of our favorite serving trays and glassware.

 We have also fallen in love with our tiny oven.
 It gets hot faster, cooks food more evenly and all around outperforms any other oven we have had – electric and gas included.
 The other crazy thing is that in all our past large ovens the bottom drawer never had enough room for all our cookie sheets, cake pans, bread pans, pizza stone and more.
 BUT… this little guy does.
 It ALL fits below we couldn’t believe it!